mostalive/property-based-tutorial/README.md

 ## Installation options

-### You have a NodeJs or a working Haskell installation on your machine
+### You have a working NodeJS or Haskell installation on your machine

 clone this repository `git clone https://github.com/qwaneu/property-based-tutorial.git`